What Are Header Tags? [+4 Tips for Writing Website Headings]

 If you overuse keywords in your heading, it leads to keyword stuffing.
 Keyword stuffing harms your ranking.
 It’s perceived as a negative way to try and boost rankings in the search results, so Google will diminish your ranking if you stuff keywords into your content

-You’ll want to use your main keyword in your H1 heading.
+For SEO best practices, you’ll want to use your main keyword in your H1 heading.
 It should be at the beginning of your title, so Google sees it and immediately understands the context of your page.

 You can integrate additional keywords into your H2 to H6 headings.
 These headings are an excellent opportunity for you to index and rank for related keywords.